 If you were charged with having an open container in your vehicle or any other DWI offense, the Texas criminal defense attorneys at The Law Offices of Jed Silverman are here to help.
 Our dedicated lawyers will help you understand your rights and the possible penalties for this type of charge.

 Don’t let a DWI charge impact your personal and professional life.
-Contact The Law Offices of Jed Silverman so we can start working on your case.
-(713) 597-2221
+For more information about open container law in Texas, contact The Law Offices of Jed Silverman at (713) 597-2221!